 Johnson Hall is equipped with classrooms for a variety of college courses and programs, the Academic Support and Student Services Division, and faculty offices.
-Also located in this building are Student Support Services (KEY Center), the Tutoring Center, the Reading Room, and the Academic Center for Accelerating Foundations and Essentials (Academic CAFE).
+Also located in this building are Student Support Services (KEY Center), the Tutoring Center, and the Reading Room.